Copyright for researchers

 When promoting copyrighted materials on social media such as Twitter, blogs and facebook, provide readers with a link to the original source of the content and not a copy of the work.

 Academic networks such as ResearchGate, Academia.edu and Mendeley encourage researchers to share papers.
 When adding your own papers it is up to you to decide if you have permission to upload the full text.
 If you are unsure, it is safest to provide a link.

 When using other researchers' papers, be aware that they may have been uploaded without permission and link others to the original source.

 Consider whether you have permission to share all the content in your slides, with others, via the internet.
-Is your use illustrative or covered by the UK copyright exception for criticism and review?
+Is your use illustrative or covered by the UK copyright exception for criticism, review, and quotation?